HitoriSensei/react-kefir-hook/README.md

 Usage with dependencies.

-Stream will be fetched whever dependencies change.
+Stream will be fetched whenever dependencies change.
 ```
 import { useStream } from 'react-kefir-hook'